 Again, this is a really tough one and one many people struggle with, as it is common for people to only feel useful if they are offering solutions.
 But often what is most effective is just showing understanding and sympathy towards what the speaker is going through.
 They often just want to be heard.

-If they do want solutions or advice, it is best for the manager to form the solutions with the speaker themselves, rather than prescribe it to them.
+If they do want solutions or advice, it is best for you to form the solutions with the speaker themselves, rather than prescribe it to them.
 This way it is more likely to be a solution with which they are comfortable.

 It is also helpful to ask open-ended questions, and reflect back and summarise what they think they are saying.
-The questions help aid clarity, and reflecting and summarising help to check the manager’s own understanding.
+The questions help aid clarity, and reflecting and summarising help to check your own understanding.
 Both add to a positive and meaningful conversation.

-All of these, or a combination of these, will indicate that to the speaker that the manager is truly listening and understanding what is said to them.
+All of these, or a combination of these, will indicate to the speaker that you are truly listening and understanding what is said to them.
 And, really, what is more comforting than that?

 Active listening is just one of the many skills leaders and managers need.
 We cover active listening in more detail in our Coaching course, or you can check out our ILM Assured Leadership and Management Training Package which includes our full suite of courses.